BIMA/anti-spoofing-face-recognition/README.md

 ### Blocker
 When I tried to download the smallest zip file from this [Google Drive](https://drive.google.com/drive/folders/1OW_1bawO79pRqdVEVmBzp8HSxdSwln_Z), I found the file was corrupted.
 Hence, need to download whole zip to solve the issue.

+## Demo - Run stream prediction

+Run stream prediction will use webcam to stream a video and do the real-time prediction.

+## Demo - Run offline prediction

+Run offline prediction will take a video from directory and store the result into directory.

+## Demo - Run prediction through API

+Run prediction through API is uploading the video to API (using Postman) and store the result into directory.

 ## How to run the prediction script locally?

 Install the requirements first by this command: